satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 editor to assume these silences are indicators of tacit approval.
-The unrealistic expectations placed on each of the reviewers, coupled with the delayed and sequential interactions they have with the authors and editors, have made the review process unnecessarily tedious, slow, and inefficient.
+The unrealistic expectations placed on each of the reviewers, coupled with the delayed and sequential interactions they have with the authors and editors, have made the review process inefficient.

 2. Reviewers do not have sufficient access to methods and materials to evaluate a study.